MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/loop-ux-guide.md

 **Embedded**: By their nature, Adaptive Cards are embedded, so there is nothing specific needed from the developer.

-**Actionable**: Loop components allow the user to take action to complete a flow within the component itself, beyond simply viewing information or opening a browser.
+**Actionable**: Loop components allow the user to take action to complete a flow within the component itself; beyond simply viewing information or opening a browser.
 If your Adaptive Card is a view-only experience, look for opportunities to make it actionable, as this is a core element of delighting users.
 It is OK to have a view-only Adaptive Card, but in that case, it should remain an Adaptive Card rather than become a Loop component.

 > [!NOTE]
 > Certain user permissions or modes of your component may not be actionable, but the common cases should be actionable.

 Examples of actionability may include approving an expense report, adding a comment, updating a date, dollar amount, or other data, changing an assignment or status value, and the like.

-**Portable**: Adding the URL attribute as required in the developer guidance ensures that your component can be live-copied to anywhere the Adaptive Card-based Loop component is supported.
+**Portable**: Adding the URL attribute as required in the developer guidance ensures that your component can be live-copied anywhere the Adaptive Card-based Loop component is supported.

-## Loop Component Elements Overview
+## Loop component elements overview

 An Adaptive Card-based Loop component comprises the Body, Header, and Border.